gilandk/basic-crud/README.md

 USER

-Sign In
+Sign In & Register
-Register

 ADMIN
-Register

-Table update using ajax
+Login & Table update using ajax